To make sure that all of the SEO methods are working in practice, you need to perform a thorough SEO audit of your website.

 Accessibility and Performance-Checking Tools

-- YSlow – With YSlow, you will be able to track the performance of every single component your website consists of, and learn what you can do make it work faster.
+- YSlow – With YSlow, you will be able to track the performance of every single component your website consists of, and learn what you can do to make it work faster.

 - Meta Tag Analyzer – Analyze not just your meta tags, but your headlines, URLs, and keywords inside your content.